0xUgochukwu/clipSync/node_client/README.md

 # Acknowledgements
 - The clipSync tool was developed by Ugochukwu Chukwuma.
-- Special thanks to Ikoro Samuel for their contributions to this project.
+- Special thanks to Ikoro Samuel for his contributions to this project.

 # Contact